Hafnium controversy

 The hafnium controversy was a debate over the possibility of "triggering" rapid energy releases, via gamma-ray emission, from ^{178m2}Hf, a nuclear isomer of hafnium.
 The energy release per event is 5 orders of magnitude (100,000 times) higher than in a typical chemical reaction, but 2 orders of magnitude less than a nuclear fission reaction.
-In 1998, a group led by Carl Collins in the University of Texas at Dallas reported having successfully initiated such a trigger.
+In 1998, a group led by Carl Collins in the University of Texas at Dallas reported what they interpreted as evidence of such a trigger, but these results were not independently reproduced and remain controversial.
 Signal-to-noise ratios were small in those first experiments, and to date no other group has reproduced these results.
 Peter Zimmerman (an American nuclear physicist and arms-control expert) described claims of weaponization potential as having been based on "very bad science".